466-htb/Devvortex/README.md

 ## Password Hash
 I looked up the hash online and found that it is a bcrypt, blowfish unix password.
 So, my first thought is to use hashcat to try and crack the hash as I used this program in cs 483.
 ![password hash](images/password-hash.png)
 After running the hash through hashcat using the `rockyou.txt` dictionary that comes with Kali I was able to crack the hash.
+I did run this on my machine however as it was very slow using the VM.
 ![cracked hash](images/cracked-hash.png)

 ## Privilege Escalation: Logan